xames3/smart/docs/source/projects/xsnumpy.rst

         return arr

 What if I added a scalar to a matrix, or a ``(3,)`` array to a ``(3, 3)`` matrix?
-Could I add :py:class:`float` to :py:class:`int`?
+Could I add a :py:class:`float` to an :py:class:`int`?
 Each new "simple" operation posed a challenge in itself.
 I realised I wasn't just adding or multiplying numbers, but learning and recreating NumPy's broadcasting rules.

 Matrix multiplication was another beast entirely.
 I thought it would be just a matter of looping through rows and columns, summing them element-wise, classic